Steve (Abhaya) Brooks – Poetry Prose & Art

 SWIMMING, 145 pages, coming of age fictionalized autobiography, 1989

-The Blood & Turnips Poetry Festival Anthology, 42 pages, satirical poetry with art, several venues, 1978-88
+The Blood & Turnips Poetry Festival Anthology, 42 pages, satirical poetry with art, performed at Intersection for the Arts, SF, several other venues, 1978-88

-The Boy Who Named Himself, 8 pages, fable, reading The Carlton Hotel, Lucknow, India, 1992
+The Boy Who Named Himself, 8 pages, fable, reading at The Carlton Hotel, Lucknow, India, 1992

 The Cartoon Kid, 76 pages, cartoons, 2000